ravendb/docs/Chapter06.rst

 In order to answer the question of how many comments each blog have, we have to *aggregate* the data from multiple documents.
 Using
 Linq, we can do so very easily, as shown in listing 5.2::

-  // Listing 5.2 - A Linq query to aggregate all the comments count per blog
+  // Listing 5.2 - A Linq query to aggregate all the comment count per blog

   from post in docs.Posts
   group post by post.BlogId into g